 Katong is one of my favorite neighborhoods, but sadly it’s not known for many budget accommodations.

-If you’re looking for a budget hotel in Katong, Ibis is your best option.
-I stayed here on my last visit to Singapore.
+If you’re looking for a budget hotel in Singapore that’s under US$100, Ibis is your best option.
+I stayed here on my last visit to Singapore and I’d stay here again.
 It was very clean, comfortable, and conveniently located.

-Sadly, my room had no window, but this is pretty common for hotels in this price range.
+Sadly, the cheapest rooms have no window, but this is pretty common for hotels under US$100.

 The neighborhood is also known for being a foodie haven.
 It’s the location of restaurants that serve the best laksa in Singapore.